landonb/vim-reST-highdefs/doc/example-highdefs.rst

 - USAGE: These 2 FIVERs are always highlighted without ``/`` or ``:``.

-TESTR: *FiverWordsXXXXDs*: FIXED ANNUL NOTED COPYD ORDRD SNIPD RECVD SPOKE WAITD
+TESTR: *FIVERWordsXXXXDs*: FIXED ANNUL NOTED COPYD ORDRD SNIPD RECVD SPOKE WAITD

 - USAGE: These 8 FIVERs are always rendered with strikethrough.